Exhibition Free Display

 What to expect

-The canvases to be displayed at Huth Gallery reflect Miller's time living in Los Angeles, driving past monolithic billboards on the highway.
-In the Mezzanine, a selection of works on paper from the same series will offer an insight into the structural composition that informs Miller’s large-scale paintings.
+The canvases displayed at Huth Gallery reflect Miller's time living in Los Angeles, driving past monolithic billboards on the highway.
+In the Mezzanine, a selection of works on paper from the same series offer an insight into the structural composition that informs Miller’s large-scale paintings.
 The Letter Paintings series demonstrates the relationship between art and design in Miller's work, which makes the Design Museum a fitting location for a series based on the language of graphic design.

 Highlights include Far Out (2022), Miller's first diptych in the series, where huge letters rendered in rich, saturated colours vie for attention across the two canvases, and XXX (2025), which repeats a letter which is significant to the artist in its form and design, but also due to its connotations and connections to punk culture and X-rated cinema.